ahsan598/cloudfront-static-website/readme.md

 # AWS Static Website CI/CD Project

 ### 🎯 Project Overview
-This project showcases a complete CI/CD pipeline for deploying a static website on the cloud.
+This project demonstrates a complete CI/CD pipeline for deploying a static website on AWS.
 The website is hosted on **Amazon S3**, distributed globally via **Amazon CloudFront**, and continuously deployed using **Jenkins**.

 ### 🛠️ Tech Stack